 Thought Life

-Fred Johnson • Mar 27, 2023
+Fred Johnson • March 27, 2023

-“As soon as we wish to be happier, we are no longer happy.”
+“As soon as we wish to be happier, we are no longer happy.” - Walter Savage Landor

 A powerful influence on most individuals’ mental health involves what we can call “Thought Life”.
 Thought life is the health of your mind in perceiving, processing, and adapting to the world around you and in relation to it.
 Thought life is highly complex in its formulation, modification, and impact in our being.
 The challenge for many is not noticing when thoughts turn negative, hurtful, or unproductive towards themselves (or others).
 A healthy thought life can accurately describe the situations we face without ascribing undue fault to ourselves or others.
 The good news is that our thought life can be improved with even a little effort!
 Read on for some ideas on improving thought life.

-1. Affirmation of Intention
+1. Affirmation of Intention.

 Take a few moments to write out a statement of intention for your day.
 This is something that you read over each morning as you begin your day.
 A key component of healthy thought life is to live and think intentionally and with purpose.
 Writing out an affirmation of intention can help prime your mind for healthy thinking.
 Here’s a short example that you can modify and make your own, or completely rewrite to fit your goals.